-983 984 985 scope of oping a mass appraisal, an appraiser must identify the problem to be solved, determine the work necessary to solve the problem, and correctly complete research and analyses necessary ce a credible mass appraisal.
-986 987 988 or use of such appraisals.
-56 The reporting and jurisdictional exceptions applicable to public mass appraisals 989 9 A mass appraisal includes: 990 1) identifying properties to be appraised; 991 2) defining market area of consistent behavior that applies to properties; 992 3) identifying characteristics (supply and demand) that affect the creation of value in that market area; 993 994 4) developing a model structure that reflects the relationship among the characteristics affecting value in the market area; 995 5) calibrating the model structure to determine the contribution of the individual characteristics affecting value; 996 997 6) applying the conclusions reflected in the model to the characteristics of the property(ies) being appraised; and 998 7) reviewing the mass appraisal results.
-999 1000 ne JURISDICTIONAL EXCEPTION RULE may apply to several sections of STANDARD 5 because ad valorem x administration is subject to various state, county, and municipal laws.
+- Comment: STANDARD 5 applies to all mass appraisals of real or personal property regardless of the purpose or use of such appraisals.56 The reporting and jurisdictional exceptions applicable to public mass appraisals prepared for ad valorem taxation do not apply to mass appraisals prepared for other purposes. - 989 A mass appraisal includes: - 990 1) identifying properties to be appraised; - 991 2) defining market area of consistent behavior that applies to properties; - 992 3) identifying characteristics (supply and demand) that affect the creation of value in that market area; - 993 4) developing a model structure that reflects the relationship among the characteristics affecting value in the market area; - 5) calibrating the model structure to determine the contribution of the individual characteristics affecting value; - applying the conclusions reflected in the model to the characteristics of the property(ies) beingappraised; and - 998 7) reviewing the mass appraisal results. - The JURISDICTIONAL EXCEPTION RULE may apply to several sections of STANDARD 5 because ad valorem tax administration is subject to various state, county, and municipal laws.